Walter Cave Obituary (2021) The Bismarck Tribune

 On Feb.
 22, 2021, the Lord put out his hand and said, "come my child to be with my flock."
 Walter F. Cave took his hand and followed the lord to the promise land.

-Memorial service and burial will be held 12:30 p.m.
-June 11, 2021 at Parkway Funeral Service, Bismarck, with interment at 2 p.m. at the North Dakota Veterans Cemetery, Mandan.
+Memorial service will be held 12:30 p.m.
+Friday, June 11, 2021 at Parkway Funeral Service, Bismarck, with interment at 2 p.m. at the North Dakota Veterans Cemetery, Mandan.

 Due to allergies, we are asking no flowers please.
 Walt did not die from COVID-19.